About

 • The traditional card catalog is replaced by DELPHI, an integrated computerized catalog.
 Patrons can now see what every Delaware County library owns.

 • Sellers/Main receives one of the first public access Internet stations in the county from DCLS.
-By 2007, the UD libraries as a system offered 38 public Internet access computers, 9 computers for word processing, desktop publishing and spreadsheets, and wireless Internet access at Sellers/Main and Primos Branch.
+By 2007, the UD libraries as a system offered 38 public Internet access computers, 9 computers for word processing, desktop publishing and spreadsheets, and wireless Internet access at all three libraries.

 • UD’s first computerized circulation system is installed.
 Over the next few years, the three branches move from stand alone systems to networked systems, and finally in 2002, to a fully integrated real time county wide circulation system.